What Happened?

 The Crimson Collective's ability to potentially pivot from Red Hat's repositories to customer infrastructure demonstrates the cascading impact of secrets sprawl.
 One compromised consulting firm can become the gateway to hundreds of customer environments.

 As we continue monitoring this evolving situation, one thing remains clear: the age of secrets sprawl demands immediate, comprehensive action.
-The question isn't whether your credentials have been exposed—it's whether you have the visibility and controls in place to detect and respond when they are.
+The question is whether you have the visibility and controls in place to detect and respond when they are.